Rage and the Politics of Power

 what you see, hear, and observe.

 All these responses are rage, anger, dismissal, and the use of force against a child.
 This is the internalized parental response you received as a child.
 This is not love.
 This is not YOU.
 This is to meet inner rage with rage, and we cannot solve the problem from the same level at which it was created.
 You cannot make war to end war.
 You cannot meet rage with rage and think it will lead to inner or outer peace.
-To observe our inner rage with equanimity to the first step in learning to love ourselves and the hardest step of all.
+To observe our inner rage with equanimity is the first step in learning to love ourselves and the hardest step of all.

-Lesson 7 - Learning to Control Anger and be Internally Empowered - Part 2
+Lesson 8 - Learning to Control Anger and be Internally Empowered - Part 2

 A Deep Investigation - Key points to internalize